 In this section of the site you'll find lots of resources to make times tables learning fun, including times tables puzzles and games, interactive times tables worksheets, matching challenges, speed grids and quick quizzes.
 And you'll find even more fantastic times tables games and activities in our Times Tables Funpack and Times Tables Practice Book and our popular eBook I know my times tables.

-If your child is due to take the Multiplication Tables Check, we have the latest information about the test format and scoring.
+If your child is due to take the Multiplication Tables Check in Year 4, we have the latest information about the test format and scoring.

 There is even a Times Tables Learning Journey which you can work through with your child.